dekuNukem/Nintendo_Switch_Reverse_Engineering/joycon_reader/README.md

 |           8          |            Serial data Joycon to console           |  PA3 (USART2_RX)  |
 |          10          | Flow Control, Joycon may send to console when HIGH | PA0 (GPIO OUTPUT) |

-* The STM32 board I used it my [NintenDAC dev board](https://github.com/dekuNukem/NintenDAC), it has some special features but for this application you can use any dev board you like.
+* The STM32 board I used is my [NintenDAC dev board](https://github.com/dekuNukem/NintenDAC), it has some special features but for this application you can use any dev board you like.

 * Joycon runs 1.8V logic, however I ran my STM32 at 3.0V and have no problem transmitting or receiving.